cbshiles/KALX-libfms/doc/lesson1.md

 - Do code reviews.
 Everybody makes mistakes.

-- [Testing is not optional]
+- Testing is not optional.
 It is tedious, boring, and absolutely essential.

 We will use Excel add-ins to present the models we develop.
 Everyone knows how to use Excel and it will get you a front row seat with any BP.
 They will look at it, tell you what's right, what you got wrong, and "Oh, yeah.
 I forgot to tell you I also wanted ..."

+You probably wont impress any TP's with Excel, but don't underestimate how grateful a RM might be to get an add-in, spreadsheet, and help file that can be used to help them solve an immediate problem.

 Developing software is an interative process.
 You should update your documentation based on feedback, incorporate that into your code, add